Switzerland countryintel banner

 Employment Law

 Working in Switzerland brings an individual into the Swiss social insurance system.
-Not all contributions are deducted from an individual’s salary.
-Health insurance is compulsory but private.
+Not all contributions are deducted from an individual’s salary, and health insurance is compulsory but generally arranged privately by the individual.

 Employment Agreement

 Generally, new employees and their employers need to sign an employment contract which sets out both rights and responsibilities.
-Where fixed-term contracts are applicable, the date the contract ends must be signified.
-While contracts are generally concluded in writing, oral contracts are valid.
+Where fixed-term contracts are applicable, the end date must be specified.
+While contracts are generally concluded in writing, oral contracts are valid in principle.

 Working condition

 An individual’s contract defines the number of hours to be worked weekly.
-If an individual works more than the hours stipulated or if asked to work overtime, such overtime must be necessary with daily rest periods respected.
-Duration of the probation period varies depending on whether the contract is open-ended, fixed-term or an apprenticeship.
+If an individual works more than the hours stipulated or is asked to work overtime, such overtime must be necessary and daily rest periods must be respected.
+The duration of the probation period varies depending on the contract and applicable rules.

 Leaves